 Comment: It is permissible for a Commissioner to be indirectly invested in the stock of a regulated entity or entity that regularly appears before the Commission or has more than a de minimis interest in the outcome of a Commission decision, provided such investment is through entities not regulated by the Commission.
 For example, it is permissible for a Commissioner to be invested in a brokerage account that permits the broker to invest the client’s funds in various entities.

 Commissioners shall not receive, or agree to receive, compensation other than as provided by law, for any service rendered or to be rendered by the Commissioner, related to matters pending before the Commission.

 Source: A.R.S. § 38-505

-Commissioners shall not use their official position to secure any valuable thing or valuable benefit that would not ordinarily be provided to the Commissioner in the performance of the Commissioner’s official duties, if the thing or benefit is of such a character as to manifest a substantial and improper influence on the Commissioner.
+Commissioners shall not use their official position to secure any valuable thing or valuable benefit, including the promise or possibility of future political support, future employment opportunities, or other future personal gain that would not ordinarily be provided to the Commissioner in the performance of the Commissioner’s official duties, if the thing or benefit is of such a character as to manifest a substantial and improper influence on the Commissioner.